ergoplatform/sips/README.md

 **Stablecoin Bank Quorum**

 The smart contract takes a token as input to change the script.
+This can be seen on [EIP-0015: SigmaUSD Contracts Standard](https://github.com/ergoplatform/eips/blob/master/eip-0015.md).

 - cymatic
 - Armeanio